neosaurrrus/blog-entries/59 - React Project.md

 ## The App's User Journey, in Pictures.

-Here's a link to my video walkthrough which is even better than pictures.
-But hopefully this makes things clear:
+I have a quick [video walkthrough](https://youtu.be/JEKTo7outMw) which is even better than pictures.
+But hopefully this makes things clear if you dont fancy video watching:

 1. Creating a plan